NIHAAL084/Health_Insurance_Claim_Processor/README.md

 - `raw_session_state`: (Advanced) Full agent state for debugging or audit.

 **Note:**
-Due to hardware limitations, the provided example and test runs may only include a single bill.
-In production, when a large PDF or a full set of documents is uploaded, the response will include:
+Due to hardware limitations, the provided example output present in the  testrun.md file is the result of a test run on a single bill document 25013102111-2_20250427_120738-Appolo-ts.pdf with 17 pages.
+In production, when a large PDF or a full set of documents is uploaded, the response will be optimal and include:

 - Multiple documents (bill, discharge summary, claim form, ID card, etc.)
 - Complete extraction of all relevant fields from each document
 - Detailed validation and cross-checking between documents
 - A more confident and automated claim decision

-**Example (full, idealized response):**
+**Example :**

 ```json
 {